tskit-dev/msprime/docs/ancestry.md

 assert 1 < ts.num_trees < 5
 ```

-Alternatively, we can simulate a continous genome by setting
+Alternatively, we can simulate a continuous genome by setting
 `discrete_genome=False`:

 ```{code-cell}